-KCD facilitates landowner participation in the Conservation Reserve Enhancement Program (CREP) in partnership with the US Department of Agriculture, Natural Resource Conservation Service, and the Washington State Conservation Commission.
-For program details contact Debbie Meisinger at 425-282-1923 or email@example.com
+KCD facilitates landowner participation in Conservation Reserve Enhancement Program (CREP) in partnership with US Department of Agriculture (USDA), Natural Resource Conservation Service (NRCS), and Washington State Conservation Commission (WSCC).

-- CREP is funded jointly by the USDA Farm Service Agency and the State of Washington.
+- CREP is funded jointly by the USDA Farm Service Agency (FSA) and Washington State Conservation Commission.

-- Must be adjacent to a salmon or steelhead bearing creek, river or stream.
+- Land must be adjacent to a salmon or steelhead-bearing creek, river or stream.
+Eligible streams can be found on Washington State Conservation Commission’s CREP page.

 - Land must not be currently functioning as a forested riparian buffer.